 During any school year, we offer more than 30 clubs, sports and activities for high school students, many of which involve helping non-profit organizations.
 Last year, our senior class of 18 students, volunteered over 3,921 hours on more than 50 community service projects, giving back to the community by lending a hand with lower school student programs, raising money for cancer research, helping feed the homeless, and many other needy populations in the Rockford region, the state of Illinois and beyond.

-Click on the links below for course details.
+Click on the links below for activity details.

-Each student in grades 6-12 is assigned an adviser who will meet with the advisory group each morning during the homeroom time slot.
-Advisers will also meet with students and their families as the need arises.
-The adviser acts as a home-school liaison to review grades and to plan the academic program.
+Each student in grades 6-12 is assigned an advisor who will meet with the advisory group each morning during the homeroom time slot.
+Advisors will also meet with students and their families as the need arises.
+The advisor acts as a home-school liaison to review grades and to plan the academic program.

 The Ambassadors Club promotes friendship, service, and school spirit as the “face of Keith” in the school community.
 Members volunteer at various admission functions throughout the school year, conduct shadow visits, and act as hosts at events such as the BEK Scholarship Exam, Information Fair, and new student orientation.
 The Ambassadors Club is open to middle and upper school students.